 The Pre-sale Finance Guarantee application process will follow a typical construction finance application and credit assessment process, indicatively as follows:

-- If the developer and their lender agree to the terms proposed, the commitment will be formally documented, legal agreements exchanged and the NSW Government’s obligation to purchase the dwellings formalised enabling construction to commence.
+- If the developer and their lender agree to the terms proposed, the commitment will be formally documented, legal agreements exchanged and the NSW Government’s obligation to purchase the dwellings formalised, enabling construction to commence.

-The NSW Government’s commitment to acquire dwellings will be renounceable by the developer, allowing the developer to on-sell dwellings to private purchasers at any time.
-Ultimately, the NSW Government expects that the dwellings will be on-sold to the private market prior to or at completion of the dwellings.
+Ultimately, the NSW Government expects that dwellings will be on-sold to the private market prior to, or at, completion of the dwellings.
 If the developer is unable to on-sell the dwellings beforehand, the NSW Government will purchase these dwellings once built and ready for occupation.

 Developers applying for Pre-sale Finance Guarantee support will be required to pay:

-- an application fee, and
+- an application (submission) fee

 - if approved, a line fee calculated on the quantum of the NSW Government’s financial commitment to the project.